5th July 2023

 • Do your keyword research to ascertain what keywords you want to focus on for each page of your website.

 • Ensure that all of your existing content is either (a) being removed or (b) has a place on the new website.
-Whether it’s integrating content from one area to another or removing it all together.

 • Make sure that your new web design is responsive and optimised across all devices and platforms from desktop, mobile and tablet.